 All demolition debris coming to our Transfer Station or landfill for disposal MUST be accompanied with an Asbestos Survey from a certified asbestos abatement company.
-The paperwork is required regardless of what year the structure was built — unless what you’re disposing of is solely bare wood, bare metal, glass and/or household garbage does not require an asbestos survey.
+Disposal of solely bare wood, bare metal, glass and/or household garbage does not require an asbestos survey.

 Download complete requirements, as well as fact sheets for residential homeowners and building owners/operators.

 Any materials containing asbestos (either classified as “friable” or “non-friable”) must be adequately wetted and placed within properly labeled, airtight bags or containers approved by the Oregon Department of Environmental Quality (DEQ).
 In order for the materials to be placed into plastic bags, the bags must have an inner and outer bag — with both bags sealed separately.
 In addition, the bags must have a minimum 6 mil thickness.
 The containers, when full, cannot weigh more than:

 All bags and containers must be labeled with the required warning that they contain asbestos-laden materials.
 Each label must include:

 - Name of generator

 - Location from where the material was removed

 For small quantities of asbestos, a pre-paid double bag set is available at our Transfer Station office — 8001 Table Rock Road in White City.
 The cost is $20.90 per set, which includes the cost of disposal.
 You can use any sturdy cardboard box, but it must be lined as described above.